Buy and trade assets on eToro in a few simple steps

 By doing so, you can avoid concentration risk, or the impact of market fluctuations in one industry.
 If one industry experiences a setback, another may be thriving and can offset those losses.

 It’s important to do your research and understand the risks and potential returns of each sector before investing.
-Make sure you understand the correlation between industries and sectors and how they affect one another.
+Make sure that you understand the correlation between industries and sectors and how they affect one another.

 Risk level

 Diversifying your portfolio by risk level means spreading your investments across different types of assets with varying levels of risk.
-What percentage you choose to allocate to each depends largely on your investment goals and personal risk tolerance
+The percentage you choose to allocate to each depends largely on your investment goals and personal risk tolerance

-Assessing your investment goals and risk Tolerance
+Assessing your investment goals and risk tolerance

 Your goals will determine the type of investments you choose, whether it’s short-term gains or long-term growth.
-Your risk tolerance will determine how much risk you’re willing to take on.
+Your risk tolerance will determine how much risk you’re willing to take on

 Are you comfortable with the ups and downs of the stock market, or do you prefer safer, more stable investments?
 By understanding your investment goals and risk tolerance, you can create a plan that suits your needs and helps you achieve your financial goals.

 Think about what you want to get out of investing — this will provide a blueprint for the type of investments you should be making.
-Investing goals could include saving for retirement, a down payment on a new home, or simply looking to build wealth over time.
+Investment goals could include saving for retirement, a down payment on a new home, or simply looking to build wealth over time.

 Determining your risk tolerance is not necessarily about being a risk-taker or playing it safe.
-It’s about understanding your own personality, goals, and circumstances.
+It’s about understanding your own personality, goals and circumstances.
 There are several factors to consider when determining your risk tolerance, including:

 • Age